Gmail "clips" emails that are greater than 102KB in size. If your email has been clipped, you will see a message like

 When recipients click View entire message, they will be brought to a page where they can read your email in full.

 Having your emails clipped is undesirable from a marketing standpoint and can also negatively impact your email deliverability.
-What's more, when an email is clipped, the tracking pixel (used to calculate open rate) will also be clipped, and opens will not be tracked correctly.
+Additionally, when an email is clipped, the tracking pixel (used to calculate open rate) will also be clipped, and opens will not be tracked correctly.

-This means you'll want to ensure that your email code is less than 102KB, which includes all text, HTML styling, links, images, etc. For reference, each character of code that makes up an email is about 1-2 bytes.
+This means you'll want to ensure that your email code is less than 102KB, which includes all text, HTML styling, links, etc. For reference, each character of code that makes up an email is about 1-2 bytes.

 To test the size of an email, send a one-off email (not a preview) to one of your Gmail addresses to see if the message is clipped.
 If it is, view the source code of the email, copy and paste it into a document, save it, and then view the file size of the document.
 You can then edit the email accordingly to decrease the size.

 By default, Klaviyo adds link tracking to your emails, which increases the size of the email.
 This is why it is important to send your test email as a campaign rather than a preview email since we only add link tracking in live campaigns.
 The fewer links you have in your email, the less code Klaviyo will add.

 Other Reasons Your Emails May Be Clipped

 - You copy and pasted text from an external source.
-If you copy and pasted text from somewhere else, like your blog, you might have copy and pasted some extra styling as well.
+If you copy and pasted text from somewhere else, like your blog, you might have copied and pasted some extra styling as well.
 You can check this by viewing the Source area of a text block.
 If there is extra formatting, simply highlight the text and remove it.